thebillyorr/foundyou/README.md

-# 🚀 idspy
+# idspy 🚀

 `idspy` is a simple and easy-to-use networking tool designed to simplify basic tasks.
 This command-line utility provides information about your current network and host, along with fetching public IP data.

 The utility is written in Node.js and is deployable on any system supporting Node.js.

-## Features
+## Features ✨
 - Fetch host data
 - Get public IP data
 - Recognize input as IPv4, IPv6, or Domain

-## Installation
+## Installation 🛠️

 Make sure you have Node.js installed on your system.
 Then, install `idspy` globally using npm: